 Challenging Your Driver’s License Suspension in Oklahoma After DUI Arrest

-If I Want To File A Petition In District Court Of The County Where I Was Arrested, Where It Took Place, What Does That Petition Look Like?
+If I Want To File A Petition In the District Court Of The County Where I Was Arrested, Where It Took Place, What Does That Petition Look Like?
 How Does Somebody Get It?
 What's The Process?

-After The Petition Has Been Filed And There's A Hearing That's Going To Be Scheduled, Can You Walk Me Through That Hearing, How It Works, What's Involved?
+After The Petition Has Been Filed And There's A Hearing That's Going To Be Scheduled, Can You Walk Me Through That Hearing, How It Works, and What's Involved?